aleclearmind/restic-in-peace/README.md

     --verify
 ```

+### Other commands

-You can call `resticprofile` with any restic option like this:
+You can call `resticprofile` with any restic and restic-in-peace option like this
 ```
 resticprofile -c ~/.config/backup/resticprofile.json --name <profile> [command] [--option, ...]
 ```